Rewire reading using principles of neuroplasticity.

 Reading programs for high school students

-Gemm Learning uses research based Fast ForWord, a series of reading programs that first treat the underlying cause of reading problems, followed by exercises that build reading fluency and comprehension skills.
+Gemm Learning uses research based Fast ForWord and Reading Assistant, a series of reading programs that first treat the underlying cause of reading problems, followed by exercises that build reading fluency and comprehension skills.

 Learn about our reading programs